The Planetary Exploration Budget Dataset

-Planetary science spending at NASA since its inception, adjustd for inflation, both as proposed by the White House and as actually spent.
+Planetary science spending at NASA since its inception, adjusted for inflation, both as proposed by the White House and as actually spent.

 NASA's planetary science budget, adjusted for inflation.
 Data normalized to maintain consistent accounting of launch costs and to remove Deep Space Network infrastructure costs between 2002 and 2007.
 Inflation-adjustment made using NASA's New Start Index.
 Source: Planetary Science Budget Dataset, compiled by Casey Dreier for The Planetary Society (accessible on Google Sheets or downloadable as an Excel file).